Fundament-Software/scopes/doc/docs/module-core.md

 *define*{.property} `operating-system`{.descname} [](#scopes.define.operating-system "Permalink to this definition"){.headerlink} {#scopes.define.operating-system}

 :   A string constant indicating the operating system the compiler was built
     for.
-It equals to `"linux"` for Linux builds, `"windows"` for Windows builds, `"macos"` for macOS builds and `"unknown"` otherwise.
+It is equal to `"linux"` for Linux builds, `"windows"` for Windows builds, `"macos"` for macOS builds and `"unknown"` otherwise.

 *define*{.property} `pi`{.descname} [](#scopes.define.pi "Permalink to this definition"){.headerlink} {#scopes.define.pi}